bus710/matrix3/README.md

 ## 3. Usage

-The UI can be shown on the screen like the below image and the components have features like this:
+The UI looks like the image below and the components have features like these:
 - Each box represents each LED on Sense Hat (each box can be pressed to be chosen).
-- The sliders can change the color of boxes selected.
+- The RGB sliders change the color of boxes selected.
-- All and None buttons can be used to pick all or none of the boxes.
+- All and None buttons pick all or none of the boxes.
+- The **random** button sends a random configuration to the backend.
-- The red button can be used to send the configuration to the backend.
+- The **submit** button sends the current configuration to the backend.

 <br/>